darklife/darkriscv/README.md

 	riscv32-unknown-elf-gcc -v

 and everything will magically work! (:

+Case you have no succcess to build the compiler, have no interest to change the firmware or is just curious about the darkriscv running in a FPGA, the project includes the compiled ROM and RAM, in a way that is possible examine all derived objects, sources and correlated files generated by the compiler without need compile anything.

 Finally, as long the *darkriscv* is not yet fully tested, sometimes is a very good idea compare the code execution with another stable reference!